murderteeth/rarity-masterwork/README.md

 ## Rarity Adventure 2 - Monsters in the Barn
 Monsters in the Barn is a single player, turn-based combat encounter.
 The adventure begins outside a barn where monsters have been hording salvage.
 Choose a summoner, equip them with weapons and armor, enter the barn..
-If you defeat the monsters, claim their salvage and use it for a bonus on crafting checks at the masterwork crafting station.
+If you defeat the monsters, claim their salvage and use it to speed up crafting at the masterwork crafting station.
 If you loose, try again tomorrow.
 This adventure is minted to your wallet as a standard ERC721 token.

-### Leveling logic
+### Challenge Rating
 Monsters in the Barn is designed to be challenging for summoners level 1 through 8.
 Entering the barn initiaties combat with up to 3 monsters.
 Summoners are matched against monsters having a CR (challenge rating) equal to their level or lower.

-### Rarity Crafting Materials 2 - Barn salvage
-Claim barn salvage mats for victory in the barn.
-These mats are redeemable at 10:1 against each monster's CR.
-That is, slaying a monster with CR 4 awards 40 mats.
-These mats are minted to your wallet as standard ERC20 tokens.

-### Walkthru
+### Walkthrough
-1. Start a new Monsters in the Barn adventure by selecting a summoner and calling `start` on the [adventure 2](contracts/core/rarity_adventure-2.sol) contract:
+1. Start a new Monsters in the Barn adventure by selecting a summoner and calling `start`:
 ```ts
 await barnAdventure.start(summoner)
 ```